 - User ID Info: The comment field.
-It allow you to add extra information about the users such as user’s full name, phone number etc. This field use by finger command.
+It allows you to add extra information about the users such as user’s full name or phone number.
+This field is used by finger command.

-- Home directory: The absolute path to the directory the user will be in when they log in.
-If this directory does not exists then users directory becomes /
+- Home directory: The absolute path to the directory or the user will be there when they log in.
+If this directory does not exist then the users directory becomes /

 - Command/shell: The absolute path of a command or shell (/bin/bash).
 Typically, this is a shell.
 Please note that it does not have to be a shell.